waxmansgym/ratio-calculator/README.md

 - Install all dependencies with `npm install`.
 - Start the development server by running `npm run start-all`.
 This will run both the React build toolchain as well as the custom-boostrap less toolchain in parallel.
 - Compile an optimized build with `npm run build`, and then upload the entire build directory to your web host.

+- The main app is in App.js, but most of the fun happens in the `AccessoryResults` class in `components.js`.
+- The style definition is in the `custom-bootstrap` subclass, with all relevant overrides in `index.less`.